MicrosoftDocs/dynamics-365-supply-chain-insights/articles/ingestion.md

 ![mapping for importing data from a cloud storage solution](/articles/media/map-column-headers-to-attributes.gif)

 # Refresh schedule
 Up-to-date insights are reliant upon up-to-date data ingestion, which can be completed in three ways.
 A refresh schedule automatically updates the ingested data for a given entity based on any changes made to that data within your cloud storage solution.
-Entities connected to a cloud storage solution can also be updated by selecting "Refresh now" from their dropdown menu on the "Data import" page.
+Entities connected to your storage solution can also be updated by selecting "Refresh now" from their dropdown menu on the "Data import" page.
 This is also where you can change a refresh schedule, stop it, or disconnect the entity from the data source entirely.
-The final way to update the data for an entity is to complete the data ingestion process descried above.